griquelme/tidyms/docs/peak-picking.rst

 These reasons motivated us to replace the CWT peak picking function.
 The new peak picking function uses the thoroughly tested function :py:func:`scipy.signal.find_peaks`.
 We focused on keeping the function simple and easy to extend.
-In this section we describe how peak picking works with arbitrary signals, examples of usage and how peak detection is used inside :py:func:`tidyms.detect_features`.

 Peak detection usually involves detecting the peak apex, but in order to compute peak descriptors such as area or width, the peak start and end must also be found.
 The region defined between the peak start and end is the peak extension.
 We decoupled the tasks of detecting peaks and computing peak descriptors.
-:py:func:`tidyms.peaks.detect_peaks` builds a list of :py:class:`tidyms.peaks.Peak` objects that store the peak start, apex and end.
+:py:func:`tidyms.peaks.detect_peaks` returns three arrays, with indices where start, apex and end of each peak was detected.
 This is done in five steps:

 1. The noise level in the signal is estimated.
 2. Using the noise level estimation, each point in the signal is classified as